Andrew-Gan/cuOT/README.md

 # cuOT: Accelerating Oblivious Transfer on GPUs

-This repository contains the code for cuOT, which implements OT variants based on recent SilentOT extension constructions on GPUs.
+This repository contains the code for cuOT, which implements OT variants based on recent SOT extension constructions on GPUs.

 ## Hardware Requirements:
 * GPU CUDA Compute Capability >= 7.0 (V100 or newer)